 Radiculopathy after a car accident

-Radiculopathy after a NSW motor accident can be a serious CTP claim issue when neck or back trauma produces radiating arm or leg pain, pins-and-needles, numbness, weakness or reduced work capacity.
-The strongest claims do not rely on the scan alone.
-They line up early symptom history, neurological examination findings, imaging, treatment response and practical function over time.
+Radiculopathy after a NSW motor accident can affect CTP claim decisions when neck or back trauma is linked to radiating arm or leg pain, pins-and-needles, numbness, weakness or reduced work capacity.
+The key question is not simply whether a scan mentions a disc problem.
+The stronger file connects the crash history, early symptoms, neurological examination, imaging or specialist opinion, treatment response, and practical function over time.

 General information only.
 The right pathway depends on the medical evidence, the accident history, statutory time limits and how the insurer frames causation, treatment and capacity disputes.